Narcolepsy Signs and Symptoms Q&A

-If you are having symptoms of narcolepsy, talk to our team of healthcare providers today at Koala Center for Sleep & TMJ Disorders.
-For more information call us at one of our clinics or request an appointment online.
-We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, El Paso, TX, and Wausau, WI.
+If you are having symptoms of narcolepsy and are looking for more information call us at one of our clinics or request an appointment online.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Narcolepsy is a chronic sleep disorder characterized by excessive daytime sleepiness and sudden lapses of sleep, which is known as microsleep.
 While there are many common sleep disorders that affect tens of millions of people, it is estimated that narcolepsy affects around 150 to 200,000 people in the US.
 There are many symptoms of narcolepsy, although not everyone with the condition will experience all of the symptoms, which include daytime sleepiness, sleep paralysis, cataplexy (loss of muscle strength) and even hallucinations.
 Although narcolepsy is a relatively rare condition, there are several treatment methods that can help ameliorate symptoms and improve quality of life.

 The primary symptom of narcolepsy is excessive daytime sleepiness, or EDS.
 This can cause people with the condition to fall asleep without warning, in any place, at any time.
 It may also result in decreased alertness and focus throughout the day, which can have other effects on mental and physical health.
 EDS is also the first symptom to usually appear and can be very troublesome, making it difficult to concentrate and to properly function.